 Registry of Deeds or Land Court.

 Lot Line Adjustment: Reconfiguration of the boundary line between two commonly owned or not and whether the resulting shift of ground from one parcel to another is minor or substantial.
-Any lot line abutting a thoroughfare, other than an Alley, or civic space.

 Abutting lots or parcels of land, whether they are